-Source: Joint Study on aviation capacity in Sydney region (Department of Infrastructure and Transport 2012) Figure 2-6 - Potential short listed sites for second Sydney Airport
+Source: Joint Study on Aviation Capacity in the Sydney Region (Department of Infrastructure and Transport 2012) Figure 2-6 Potential short listed sites for second Sydney Airport

-Phase 4 involved applying a set of technical criteria to the sites identified as suitable to determine the most suitable site within each locality.
+Phase 4 involved applying a set of technical criteria to the sites identified as suitable to determine the best site within each locality.
 The analysis is presented in full within the Joint Study.